influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/influx-cli.md

 ## Features

-This release makes it easier to create tokens in the `influx` CLI, adds support for viewing more than 20 buckets using `influx bucket list`, and adds bucket shorthand (`-b`) to `influx delete`.
+This release makes it easier to create API tokens with the `influx` CLI, adds support for viewing more than 20 buckets using `influx bucket list`, and adds a shorthand flag for bucket (`-b`) to `influx delete`.

 ### Create an All-Access token in the influx CLI